bikalims/bika.documentation/docs/BikaSenaiteServerIntroduction.md

 	# Pull in the code base specified in the buildout sources
 	./bin/buildout -N

-	# Copy the zipped backup file in this folder if and only if one is provided
-	unzip your_backup_file.zip

 	# Restart you instance
     	sudo supervisorctl start all
 ```